jpane24/OVtool/README.md

 `dss9_0`.
 If the blue points all existed in contours greater than the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.
+Overall, the graphic above showcases an example where findings could be highly sensitive to the effects of an unobserved confounder.

-*Note: When the outcome model shows a significant effect, for all observed covariates, regardless of the sign of the association effect size difference between the two treatment groups, we force the sign of the magnitude to go with the direction of the significant effect.
-The blue points are meant to give the analyst an idea (using observed covariates as an indicator) of what would cause a change in the interpretation of their results.*
+*Note: When the outcome model shows a significant effect for all observed covariates, regardless treatment effect direction, we force the sign of the magnitude to go with the direction of the significant effect.
+The blue points are meant to give the analyst an idea of possible associations (using observed covariates as an indicator) that would change the interpretation of their results.*

+### 3.3.3 Produce additional simulations

 These results were produced with 50 simulations (`n_reps`) of the unobserved confounder.
 If the contours are rigid or the user wants to